verana-labs/verifiable-trust-vpr-spec/spec.md

 ###### [MOD-TR-MSG-1-2-2] Create New Trust Registry fee checks

-fee payer MUST have an available balance to cover the [[ref: estimated transaction fees]].
+Fee payer MUST have an available balance to cover the [[ref: estimated transaction fees]].

 ##### [MOD-TR-MSG-1-3] Create New Trust Registry execution